 1 The climate in Ireland will change.
 The latest available climate data, combined with likely trends in greenhouse gas emissions, suggest that it will get warmer, both in summer and winter.
 It is likely that winters will become wetter everywhere, while summer may become drier in the south and east.

-2 Many countries that currently supply Ireland will food or animal feed - particularly those of the semi-arid belt in the mid latitudes of the Northern Hemisphere - will experience falling levels of precipitation and reduced access to water for irrigation.
+2 As a consequence of unavoidable global waming, many countries that currently supply Ireland with food or animal feed - particularly those of the semi-arid belt in the mid latitudes of the Northern Hemisphere - will experience falling levels of precipitation and reduced access to water for irrigation.

-3 Globally, land degradation caused by unsustainable agricultural practices (for example excess irrigation leading to salination and also excess use of fertilisers) will increase
+3 Globally, land degradation caused by unsustainable agricultural practices (for example salination, toxicity and contamination from excess use of agrochemicals and soil loss from over-mechanisation etc) will increase

-5 Gas resource depletion will impact upon the availability of nitrogen fertilisers
+5 Gas resource depletion/affordability/controls will impact upon the availability of nitrogen fertilisers

-6 Depletion of global mineral phosphate and potash deposits will impact upon availability
+6 Depletion of global mineral phosphate and potash deposits, combined with rising energy costs, will impact upon availability

-7 The prices of energy, agricultural fertilisers, staple foods and of animal feedstocks will all rise
+7 The prices of agricultural fertilisers, staple foods and of animal feedstocks will all rise

 Other pertinent facts